Financial Advice to My Younger Self

 Senior vice president M.C. also quoted credit card advice from a relative—a grandfather who wanted his grandson to grasp the concept of interest at an early age.
 “When I was young, my grandfather taught me the adage, ‘Those who understand compound interest collect it; those who don’t, pay it.’
 I have learned over time that being very careful about every ‘interest’ relationship you get into is critical if you want to see long-term economic success.”

-“Get smart and spend some time doing your research,” said A.F. regarding finding the right credit card for your circumstances.
+“Get smart and spend some time doing your research,” said assistant vice president A.F. regarding finding the right credit card for your circumstances.
 “Track your spending so you can figure out which rewards you want based on your spending categories.
 Maximize signing bonuses, leverage special offers such as no-fee balance transfers, and then make sure you save enough to pay off your balances before getting hit with fees.”

 “I like to plan the use of a credit card so it helps me consolidate bills at the end of each month,” added J.F.
 “I recommend finding a credit card that meets your needs, such as opportunities to improve your credit score or earn rewards that matter to you.”